 Hyperexpansionistic interstellar empire in the NoCoZo outer periphery.

 - Autocycler - Text by M. Alan Kazlev

 Interplanetary Age biont and cyborg ideology and historical-intellectual precursor of the Clesycs, popular among some low resource and minimalist nomads, of using bionano and bacteria to recycle all of one's waste products, without having to even leave one's spacesuit or biosuit.

 - Backgrounders - Text by Anders Sandberg

-During the dark ages, between 500 and 700, several cyborg communities escaped into the oort cloud from the nanodisaster.
+During the dark ages, between 500 and 700, several cyborg communities escaped into the oort cloud from the Technocalypse.
 Gradually they developed their own culture, the Backgrounder Culture.

-A rare form, an aioid cyborging with biology.
+A rare form, an aioid with integrated biological parts.
 Vecs, bots and other ai will sometimes add on biological enhancements or organs for various reasons.